ACT4 CALL NOW OPEN FOR APPLICATIONS

 ABOUT THE CALL

-Through the $19 million ACT4 Call, ERA is seeking innovative CCUS technologies with strong potential for commercialization in Alberta.
-Successful projects must enable the emergence of CCUS in the energy and industrial sectors with results ranging from reduced operational costs and lowered emissions to new technology, safe storage, and the optimization of existing infrastructure.
-Funding is available for projects at the technology scale-up, field pilot, commercial demonstration, or commercial implementation stages.
+Through the ACT4 Call, ERA sought out innovative CCUS technologies with strong potential for commercialization in Alberta.
+Successful projects will enable the emergence of CCUS in the energy and industrial sectors with results ranging from reduced operational costs and lowered emissions to new technology, safe storage, and the optimization of existing infrastructure.
+Funding was available for projects at the technology scale-up, field pilot, commercial demonstration, or commercial implementation stages.

-Project proposals require a project consortium consisting of at least two eligible applicants from at least two countries/regions participating in ACT4 Call.
-Consortia with partners from other countries are welcome if these organizations are funded by sources other than ACT.
-This partnership requirement demonstrates international collaboration and is a way for countries to leverage new knowledge, expertise, and resources.
+Project proposals required a project consortium consisting of at least two eligible applicants from at least two countries/regions participating in ACT4 Call.
+Consortia with partners from other countries was welcome if these organizations are funded by sources other than ACT.
+This partnership requirement demonstrated international collaboration and is a way for countries to leverage new knowledge, expertise, and resources.

 APPROVAL PROCESS

-All proposals will undergo a rigorous one-stage evaluation process:
+All proposals underwent a rigorous one-stage evaluation process:

 • Full Proposal Review: National/regional funding bodies will evaluate the full proposals that have been submitted to determine their suitability, evaluate them based on the primary and regional criteria, and rank them by a team of subject matter experts.
 ERA will use its standard review process for the evaluation of these full proposals by conducting an independent, rigorous, transparent review overseen by a Fairness Monitor.
 The final funding decision will be made by the relevant funding bodies based on the ranking and approval of the ACT consortium’s individual funding organizations.
 ERA will use its standard approval process for final funding decisions.